-Alert Type Description DI1 status to 0 This alert is triggered only when DI1 status was changed from 1 to 0.
+Alert Type Description Lan link down This alert is sent out when a LAN's physical link was unplugged.
+Lan link up This alert is sent out when a LAN's physical link was plugged.
+DI1 status changed This alert is triggered when DI1 status was changed.
+DI2 status changed This alert is triggered when DI2 status was changed.
+DI1 status to 1 This alert is triggered only when DI1 status was changed from 0 to 1.
+DI1 status to 0 This alert is triggered only when DI1 status was changed from 1 to 0.
 DI2 status to 1 This alert is triggrered only when DI2 status was changed from 0 to 1.
 DI2 status to 0 This alert is triggered only when DI2 status was changed from 1 to 0.
 IPsec connected This alert is triggered when IPsec was started.
 IPsec disconnected This alert is triggered when IPsec was stopped.
 OpenVPN connected This alert is triggered when OpenVPN was started.
 OpenVPN disconnected This alert is triggered when OpenVPN was stopped.
 PPTP connected This alert is triggered when PPTP was started.
 PPTP disconnected This alert is triggered when PPTP was stopped.
 Unable to connect to Network If there is no signal or bad signal for communication, it is triggered when device could not connect to network.
 Unknown command This alert is triggered if device receives wrong or unsupported command from SMS.

-4.15 E-Mail Settings
+4.16 E-Mail Settings

 When SE59XX device raises an alert and/or a warning message, it can send an e-mail to an administrator's mailbox.
 This E-mail Settings page allows you to set up the SE59XX to be able to send an e-mail.
-Figure 4.59 shows the E-mail Settings page in which there are two configurable parts: E-mail Address Settings and E-mail Server.
+Figure 4.60 shows the E-mail Settings page in which there are two configurable parts: E-mail Address Settings and E-mail Server.
 First for the E-mail Address Settings part, a Sender's e-mail address is required to be filled in the Sender's text box which will be used in the From field of the e-mail.
 Note that the maximum length of sender email address is 48 characters.
 Then, for the Receiver's text box you can enter multiple recipients which will be used in the To field of the e-mail.
 Note that to fill in multiple receiver e-mail addresses in the Receiver's text box, please separate each e-mail address with semicolon (;).

 E-mail Settings

--mail Settings
+E-mail Settings

+go

 E-mail Address Settings

 Sender

 Receiver Use a semicolon (;) to delimit the receiver's e-mail address.

 E-mail Server

 SMTP Server

 Authentication SMTP server authentication required.

 User name

 Password

 Save & Apply Cancel

-Fiaure 4.59 E-mail Setting Web Page ••••••
+Figure 4.60 E-mail Setting Web Page